All Categories > Compliance > German working time law

 These rest breaks can be divided into sections of at least 15 minutes each.

-Rest periods are important to maintain the health, safety and performance of employees.
+Rest periods are important to maintain employees' health, safety and performance.

 After completing their daily work, employees must have an uninterrupted rest period of at least 11 hours.
 Within a week, employees must have a continuous rest period of 36 hours in total.

-In certain sectors such as hospitals, restaurants, transport companies, broadcasting, agriculture and animal husbandry, the daily rest period can be reduced by up to one hour.
-This reduction must be compensated for within one calendar month or within 4 weeks by extending another rest period to at least 12 hours.
-However, the compensation is not measured in this software and must therefore be considered and implemented independently.
+In certain sectors, such as hospitals, restaurants, transport companies, broadcasting, agriculture and animal husbandry, the daily rest period can be reduced by up to one hour.
+This reduction must be compensated for within one calendar month or 4 weeks by extending another rest period to at least 12 hours.

-In hospitals and similar facilities, shortened rest periods can be compensated for by on-call duty at other times, which may not exceed half of the rest period.
+In hospitals and similar facilities, shortened rest periods can be compensated for by on-call duty at other times, which may be at most half of the rest period

 Was this Article useful for you?